 This yr masses of African Americans will board flights to Ghana.
 For many, it’ll be their first ride to the African continent.
 They’ll be answering a name issued by the West African country to come home.
 The delivery is believed to have carried the first enslaved Africans to what could end up the United States of America set sail from Ghana.
 Four hundred years later, African Americans are yearning to understand better what and who changed into left at the back of.

 Ghana has declared 2019 as “The Year of Return.”
-(Learn about the remaining American slave deliver determined in Alabama.)I’m not an African American, but as a black woman living in North America, I recognize the attraction of the invitation.
-It’s no small factor to locate a place within the global that wants to tell your tale.
+(Learn about the remaining American slave delivery determined in Alabama.)I’m not an African American, but as a black woman living in North America, I recognize the invitation’s attraction.
+It’s no small factor to locate a place within the globe that wants to tell your tale.

-As I got older I found out that for lots earlier than me—consisting of my mother and father—that had not been the case.
-As kids, they hadn’t had the opportunities to travel that I become being afforded.
+As I got older, I found out that for lots earlier than me—consisting of my mother and father—that had not been the case.
+As kids, they hadn’t had the opportunities to travel that I have been afforded.
 And whilst as adults they did challenge out, their kids in tow and some distance from their black-majority place of birth, they have been regularly met with prejudices I became too younger to understand.

 And that’s a trouble.

 When voices are missing from the mainstream narrative, their absence is normalized.
 After extra than sixteen years as a tour writer, I nonetheless battle to locate other black storytellers in mainstream outlets.
 Despite a 2018 file, African-American vacationers, who make up about 14 percent of the U.S. Population, spend around $ sixty-three billion a year on journey.